SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 - You'll have a new page where you can add a title and select a photo for upload
 - Click `Upload`
 - Your photo will be in the `public/images` directory!
+-Also we should get a json response in the browser

 ---